 Storici F, et al. (2006) Conservative repair of a chromosomal double-strand break by single-strand DNA through two steps of annealing.
 Mol Cell Biol 26(20):7645-57

 Abstract: The repair of chromosomal double-strand breaks (DSBs) is essential to normal cell growth, and homologous recombination is a universal process for DSB repair.
-We explored DSB repair mechanisms in yeast using single-strand oligonucleotides with homology to both sides of a DSB.
-Oligonucleotide-directed repair occurred exclusively via Rad52 and Rad59-mediated single-strand annealing (SSA).
+We explored DSB repair mechanisms in the yeast Saccharomyces cerevisiae using single-strand oligonucleotides with homology to both sides of a DSB.
+Oligonucleotide-directed repair occurred exclusively via Rad52- and Rad59-mediated single-strand annealing (SSA).
 Even the SSA domain of human Rad52 provided partial complementation for a null rad52 mutation.
-The repair did not involve Rad51-driven strand invasion and, moreover, suppression of strand invasion increased repair with oligonucleotides.
-A DSB was shown to activate targeting by oligonucleotides homologous to only one side of the break at large (at least 20 kb) distances from the break in a strand-biased manner, suggesting extensive 5' to 3' resection followed by restoration of resected DNA to the double-strand state.
+The repair did not involve Rad51-driven strand invasion, and moreover the suppression of strand invasion increased repair with oligonucleotides.
+A DSB was shown to activate targeting by oligonucleotides homologous to only one side of the break at large distances (at least 20 kb) from the break in a strand-biased manner, suggesting extensive 5' to 3' resection, followed by the restoration of resected DNA to the double-strand state.
 We conclude that long resected chromosomal DSB ends are repaired by a single-strand DNA oligonucleotide through two rounds of annealing.
 The repair by single-strand DNA can be conservative and may allow for accurate restoration of chromosomal DNAs with closely spaced DSBs.

 Topics addressed in this paper

 Number of different genes curated to this paper: 11

 - To go to the Locus page for a gene, click on the gene name.